EdgeTX/edgetx.github.io/docs/supportedradios.md

 **Community supported**

-Developed and supported by other interested 3rd parties.
-Changes are then submitted to the EdgeTX main codebase.
+The development and support for EdgeTX is conducted by other interested 3rd parties from the community.
+All changes that are made are then submitted for inclusion into the main EdgeTX codebase.

 * Frsky Horus X10
 * Frsky Horus X10 Access